Living in fire ant biosecurity zones

 Moving pot plants

-Residents may move potted plants (non-commercial) with a volume less than 60 litres per pot to any location within Queensland as per permit BIP-RIFA-16G004 (PDF, 80KB).
-The permit requires you to inspect the plants for fire ants before the movement and to report suspect ants to Biosecurity Queensland.
+Residents may move potted plants (non-commercial) with a volume less than 60 litres per pot to any location within Queensland as mentioned in the Biosecurity Instrument Permit (PDF, 2MB).
+The permit requires you to inspect the plants for fire ants before the movement and to report suspect ants to the National Red Imported Fire Ant Eradication Program.

-Any contractors, e.g. removalists who may be moving potted plants, also need to ensure the plants have been checked.
+Any contractors, e.g. removalists who may be moving potted plants, also need to ensure the plants have been checked for fire ants.
 You are not required to keep a copy of the permit for your records, however if you hire a removalist they may ask to see the permit.

 Failure to comply with the permit is an offence and penalties may apply.

-Alternatively, you can completely remove the potting medium from the plant's roots, and re-pot when you get to your destination.
+Alternatively, you can completely remove the potting medium from the plant's roots, leave the potting medium on site, and re-pot with new soil when you get to your destination.

 In this guide: